setkyar/laravel-docs/validation.md

 <a name="rule-numeric"></a>
 #### numeric

-The field under validation must be numeric.

-<a name="rule-present"></a>
-#### present

-The field under validation must be present in the input data but can be empty.
+The field under validation must have a numeric value.

 <a name="rule-regex"></a>
 #### regex:_pattern_